The Corsican Brothers (play): Synopsis

 Chateau-Renaud, with his friend and second Baron de Montgiron, try to flee the country, but their carriage crashes in the same clearing in the forest.
 Fabien dei Franchi appears: they think it is the ghost of Louis until he introduces himself.
-After a long sword fight, Chateau-Renaud is killed.
+After a long sword fight, Chateau-Renaud is stabbed through the heart by Fabien.
 At the end, the ghost of Louis appears once more.

 Critical reception

 George Henry Lewes wrote: "Charles Kean... seems now... settling down into the conviction that his talent does not lie in any Shakespearian sphere whatever, but in melodrames....
 Charles Kean plays the two brothers; and you must see him before you will believe how well and quietly he plays them; preserving a gentlemany demeanour, a drawingroom manner very difficult to assume on the stage, if one may judge from its rarity, which intensifies the passion of the part, and gives it a terrible reality....
 The duel between him and Wigan was a masterpiece on both sides; the Bois de Boulogne itself has scarcely seen a duel more real or more exciting...."

 A special sort of trap door, afterwards known as a Corsican trap, glide trap or ghost glide, was made for the play.
 It gave the impression of a ghost gliding across the stage as it rose up through the floor.
 It was an important part of the play's success, and was installed in theatres where the play was produced.

 "First the head was seen, and then, as it slowly ascended higher and higher, the figure advanced, increasing in stature as it neared him, and the profound silence of the audience denoted how wrapt was their attention.
 Melodramatic effect was never more perfectly produced".

 The play was very successful: it soon ran at other London theatres, and in the following months it opened at the Adelphi Theatre in Edinburgh and at the Queen's Royal Theatre in Dublin.
 At the Princess's Theatre it had 236 performances during Kean's eight-year tenancy.

 Queen Victoria saw the play several times, and Prince Albert commissioned Edward Henry Corbould to paint a scene from the play.